4-H Shooting Sports Programs

 4-H Safety Education in Shooting Sports Programs are part of 4-H in the United States, a youth organization administered by the National Institute of Food and Agriculture of the United States Department of Agriculture (USDA), with the mission of "engaging youth to reach their fullest potential while advancing the field of youth development."
 The name represents four personal development areas of focus for the organization: head, heart, hands, and health.

-4-H program and philosophy
+4-H program

 The 4-H organization has over 6.5 million members in the United States, from ages eight to eighteen, in approximately 90,000 clubs.

-The goal of 4-H is to develop citizenship, leadership, and life skills of youth through mostly experiential learning programs.
-Though typically thought of as an agriculturally focused organization as a result of its history, 4-H today focuses on citizenship, healthy living, science, engineering, and technology programs.

-Today, 4-H and related programs exist in over 80 countries around the world.
-Each of these programs operates independently, but cooperatively through international exchanges, global education programs, and communications.
-Clubs and related organizations now exist in many other countries as well; the organization and administration varies from country to country.

-The 4-H motto is "To make the best better", while its slogan is "Learn by doing" (sometimes written as "Learn to do by doing").

-The focus of all 4-H programs is the development of youth as individuals and as responsible and productive citizens.